-The discovery.cfg file is located in the [dspace-install-dir]/config/modules directory and contains following properties:
+The discovery.cfg file is located in the [dspace]/config/modules directory and contains following properties.
+Any of these properties may be overridden in your local.cfg (see Configuration Reference):

-Pr op ert y: search.server Ex am ple Val ue: search.server=[http://localhost:8080/solr/search] Inf or ma tio nal No te: Discovery relies on a Solr index for storage and retrieval of its information.
+Pr op ert y: discovery.search.server Ex am ple Val ue: Inf or ma tio nal No te: Discovery relies on a Solr index for storage and retrieval of its information.
 This parameter determines the location of the Solr index.
-Pr op ert y: index.authority.ignore[.field] Ex am ple Val ue: index.authority.ignore=true index.authority.ignore.dc.contributor.author=false Inf or ma tio nal No te: By default, Discovery will use the authority information in the metadata to disambiguate homonyms.
+If you are uncertain whether this property is set correctly, you can use a commandline tool like "wget" to perform a query against the Solr index (and ensure Solr responds).
+For example, the below query searches the Solr index for "test" and returns the response on standard out: wget -0 - http://localhost:8080/solr/search/select?q=test Pr op ert y: discovery.index.authority.ignore[.field] Ex am ple Val ue: discovery.index.authority.ignore=true discovery.index.authority.ignore.dc.contributor.author=false Inf or ma tio nal No te: By default, Discovery will use the authority information in the metadata to disambiguate homonyms.
 Setting this property to false will make the indexing process the same as the metadata doesn't include authority information.
-The configuration can be different on a field (<schema>. <element>.<qualifier>) basis, the property without field set the default value.</qualifier></element></schema> Pr op ert y: index.authority.ignore-prefered[.field] Ex am ple Val ue: index.authority.ignore-prefered=true index.authority.ignore-prefered.dc.contributor.author=false

-Inf or ma tio nal No te: By default, Discovery will use the authority information in the metadata to query the authority for the prefered label.
-Setting this property to false will make the indexing process the same as the metadata doesn't include authority information (i.e. the prefered form is the one recorded in the metadata value).
+The configuration can be different on a field (<schema>. <element>.<qualifier>) basis, the property without field set the default value.</qualifier></element></schema> Pr op ert y: discovery.index.authority.ignore-prefered[.field] Ex am ple Val ue: discovery.index.authority.ignore-prefered=true discovery.index.authority.ignore-prefered.dc.contributor.author=false Inf or ma tio nal No te: By default, Discovery will use the authority information in the metadata to query the authority for the preferred label.
+Setting this property to false will make the indexing process the same as the metadata doesn't include authority information (i.e. the preferred form is the one recorded in the metadata value).
 The configuration can be different on a field (<schema>.<element>.<qualifier>) basis, the property without field set the default value.
-If the authority is a remote service, disabling this feature can greatly improve performance.</qualifier></element></schema> Pr op ert y: index.authority.ignore-variants[.field] Ex am ple V alu e: index.authority.ignore-variants=true index.authority.ignore-variants.dc.contributor.author=false Inf or ma tio nal No te: By default, Discovery will use the authority information in the metadata to query the authority for variants.
+If the authority is a remote service, disabling this feature can greatly improve performance.</qualifier></element></schema>

+Pr op ert y: discovery.index.authority.ignore-variants[.field] Ex am ple V alu e: discovery.index.authority.ignore-variants=true discovery.index.authority.ignore-variants.dc.contributor.author=false Inf or ma tio nal No te: By default, Discovery will use the authority information in the metadata to query the authority for variants.
 Setting this property to false will make the indexing process the same, as the metadata doesn't include authority information.
 The configuration can be different on a per-field (<schema>.<element>.<qualifier>) basis, the property without field set the default value.
 If authority is a remote service, disabling this feature can greatly improve performance.</qualifier></element></schema>